-In this article, I want to tell you about a new feature from Google, Tag Manager Server-Side Container.
+In this article, I want to tell you about a new feature from Google Tag Manager – Server-Side Tagging.
 GTM server-side is a hot topic right now for all marketers, website owners, and developers.
-The main change in this technology is movie tracking from client-side to server-side.
-This functionality allows you to bypass tracking blockers, hide business logic in the server code, speed up website loading, and improve user data protection by restricting access to third-party scripts.
+The main change in this technology is moving tracking from client-side to server-side.
+This functionality allows you to hide business logic in the server code, speed up website loading, and improve the protection of user data by restricting access to third-party scripts.

 What Is Google Tag Manager Server-Side?

-With Server-Side Tracking, an intermediate point is added, in the case – Google Tag Managers cloud server.
+With Server-Side Tracking, an intermediate point is added.
+In this case, it is the Google Tag Manager cloud server.
 The request goes first to the cloud server, then the server processes this request and sends it to a third-party system (Google Analytics).
-It means that instead of the client’s browser, the request is processed by the cloud server.
+It means that instead of the client browser, the request is processed by the cloud server.

 Intelligent Tracking Prevention technology is there, and it is designed to limit website owners’ ability to track users across domains.
 As privacy concerns increasing during the last several years, marketers and business owners expect that ITP technology will spread across all popular browsers and devices.